-Step Three: layer a piece of batting between 2 fabric squares and machine stitch a X across it.
+Step Three: Layer a piece of batting between 2 fabric squares and machine stitch an X across it.

-Step Five: Once you've completed steps 3 and 4 with all of your cut pieces, you can begin assembling your quilt.
-Remember to sew your squares together wrong sides together.
-I had to rip a few seams out because I kept forgetting that I want the seams on the right side!
+Step Five: Once you’ve completed steps 3 and 4 with all of your cut pieces, you can begin assembling your quilt.
+Remember to sew your squares together wrong sides.
+I had to rip a few seams out because I kept forgetting that I wanted the seams on the right side!

-Don't these colours just make your heart happy?
+Don’t these colors just make your heart happy?

 As you wrap up your rag quilt, embrace the cozy vibes and relish in the satisfaction of making something beautiful out of simplicity.
 Your easy, thrifty, and undeniably pretty rag quilt is ready to bring comfort and style to your world.
 Happy quilting!